empus/empus.github.io/index.md

 Welcome to [code.empus.net](https://code.empus.net)!

-Stay tuned for more to come soon.
+There isn't much here at the moment, but please tay tuned for more to come soon.

 - Empus
 empus@undernet.org